Policy Learning with Competing Agents

 \subsection{Properties of Agent Best Response}

-We establish conditions on the variance $\sigma^{2}$ of the noise distribution that guarantee properties of the agent best response, such as continuity and contraction.
+We establish conditions on the variance $\sigma^{2}$ of the noise distribution that guarantee continuity and contraction properties of the agent best response.
 Recall that in the context of college admissions, the noise represents that students have imperfect control over their actions.
 When the noise is low, a student's efforts translate to their desired grades and test scores.
 In contrast, when the noise is high, there is more variability in a student's grades and test scores at any level of effort.

 We require the following assumption to provide structure to the agent's cost function $c_{i}(\cdot).$

 \begin{assumption} The cost function $c_{i}: \mathbb{R}^{d} \rightarrow \mathbb{R}$ is twice continuously differentiable, $\alpha_{i}$-strongly convex for $\alpha_{i} > 0$, and minimized at the origin. \end{assumption}